Position Size Calculator

 - Can be used together with a trading script (PSC-Trader) to make it easy for traders to open positions based on the calculations.
 The trading script can also divide the position into several trades with different take-profit levels.

 It is an evolution of the text-based legacy version of the same indicator and is an adaptation of the free online tool by the same name.
 Position Size Calculator is available for both MT4 and MT5, but the MT5 version looks differently and provides better functionality because the platform itself is more advanced.

-The main tab of the panel provides the primary control of the indicator's functions and serves to output the most important calculation results — position size, risk, reward, and risk-to-reward ratio.
+The main tab of the panel provides the primary control over the indicator's functions and serves to output the most important calculation results — position size, risk, reward, and risk-to-reward ratio.
 The following controls and outputs are available:

 - Indicator's version number.